Chart of Accounts and Bookkeeping for Healthcare Industry

 Liabilities

 Liabilities with a one-year maturity date are considered current.
 These mostly take place during routine corporate operations.
-Current liabilities are crucial as they show the liquidity position of a company and its ability to pay back short-term debts.- Account payable
+Current liabilities are crucial as they show the liquidity position of a company and its ability to pay back short-term debts.

 - Short Term loan payable